mteufel/m65-examples/README.md

 **20-12-2020**

-Examples for Hires Bitmaps in 65 Mode.
+Examples for Hires and Multicolor Bitmaps in 65 Mode.
 You can paint pictures with Just Pixel and bring it to screen!

 **12-12-2020**